ljharb/prop-types-tools/README.md

  - `componentWithName`: restrict the prop to only allow a component with a certain name/displayName.
 Accepts a string, or a regular expression.
 Also accepts an `options` object with an optional `stripHOCs` array of string HOC names to strip off before validating; an HOC name must not contain parentheses and must be in camelCase.
    - `foo: componentWithName('Component')`
    - `foo: componentWithName('Component', { stripHOCs: ['withDirection', 'withStyles'] })`
  - `disallowedIf`: restrict the prop from being provided if the given other prop name matches the given other prop type.
+The other prop type validator only applies if the other prop name is not a null value.
    - `foo: disallowedIf(string, 'bar', bool)`
  - `elementType`: require that the prop be a specific type of React element - takes a Component, an HTML tag name, or `"*"` to match everything.
    - `foo: elementType('span')`